robert/robert.github.com/_posts/2018-09-10-programming-projects-for-advanced-beginners-3-a.md

 ### 1. Representing the board

 We're going to start by making a "data structure" that stores the state of the game board.
-Tic-Tac-Toe is played on a 3x3 grid, and in code grids are often represented using nested lists, or "lists of lists".
+Tic-Tac-Toe is played on a 3x3 grid, and in code, grids are often represented using nested lists, or "lists of lists".
 If you haven't come across this idea before, read the explanation of lists of lists in [part 1 of my Game of Life project](https://robertheaton.com/2018/07/20/project-2-game-of-life/).

 ```
 [